TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-Let's try this on some real data:
+Let's try to model some real data:

 ```
 rm(list=ls())